5 Influential Black Physicians

 Black Americans have provided countless instances of innovation, invention, and groundbreaking research to the medical field.
 In honor of Black History Month, we have compiled five influential Black doctors who shaped the medical field for generations to come.

-Black doctors have played a vital role in shaping the medical field, leaving a lasting impact through their significant contributions throughout history.
+Black doctors have left a lasting impact throughout history.

 Here are just a few examples of the many accomplished and influential black doctors who have made important contributions to the medical field.